Texas Accessibility Standards

-Grade is the ground level, or elevation.
+The grade is the ground level or elevation.
 It also refers to the process of leveling soil or the quality of manufactured wood.

 Grade Beam is a foundation wall that is poured level with or slightly below the grade of the soil.
 It usually transmits the load from a bearing wall to a spaced foundation such as piles or caissons.

-Gutter is a shallow channel of metal or other material installed on the facia of a building to catch and carry away rainwater from the roof.
+The gutter is a shallow channel of metal or other material installed on the fascia of a building to catch and carry away rainwater from the roof.

 Indemnity Agreement is a contract in which one party agrees to reimburse the other for any loss suffered as a result of defined circumstances.

-Landslide is a downward movement of soil, rocks and possibly mud, plant material, structures and roads.
-Landslides can be triggered by defective construction or can result from the combination of effective construction and an earthquake.
+Landslide is a downward movement of soil, rocks and possibly mud, plant material, structures, and roads.
+Landslides can be triggered by defective construction or can result from the combination of ongoing construction and an earthquake.

-Lateral Support refers to the right of a landowner to the natural support of his or her land by adjoining land.
-The owner of the adjoining land has the legal duty not to modify his or her land so as to cause the support provided by his land to be lessened or eliminated.
+Lateral Support refers to the right of a landowner to the native support of his or her land by adjoining land.
+The owner of the adjoining land has the legal duty not to modify his or her land to cause the support provided by his land to be lessened or eliminated.

 Lath is the material upon which the first coat of plaster (scratch coat) is applied.
 It may be a coarse wire screen or solid material such as rock lath.

-Load Bearing Wall is a wall that supports weight over and above its own weight.
-All exterior walls are load bearing walls.
+Load Bearing Wall is a wall that supports weight over and above its weight.
+All exterior walls are load-bearing walls.